greymass/anchor-link/README.md

 })
 ```

 Now you have a link instance that can be used in the browser to login and/or transact.
 See [options](https://greymass.github.io/anchor-link/interfaces/linkoptions.html) for a full list of available options.
+Also refer to the [anchor-link-browser-transport](https://github.com/greymass/anchor-link-browser-transport/tree/master#basic-usage) README for a list of available options within the transport.

 ### Login and transact

-To create a persistent session where you can push multiple transaction to a users wallet you need to call the [login](https://greymass.github.io/anchor-link/classes/link.html#login) method on your link instance.
+To create a persistent session where you can push multiple transaction to a users wallet you need to call the [login](https://greymass.github.io/anchor-link/classes/link.html#login) method on your link instance and pass your application name.

 ```ts
 link.login('mydapp').then(({session}) => {